JakeWharton/ActionBarSherlock/theming.md

 Parent Themes
 -------------

-In order for ActionBarSherlock to properly theme the action bar on pre-3.0 devices your application must use `Theme.Sherlock` or `Theme.Sherlock.Light`, or the theme must use one of these two as its parent.
+In order for ActionBarSherlock to function on pre-3.0 devices your application must use `Theme.Sherlock` or `Theme.Sherlock.Light`, or your custom theme must use one of the aforementioned two as its parent. **This MUST be done or your application will not run.**

 These two themes serve as baseline configurations for the pre-3.0 action bar as well as mapping the attributes to their native versions on 3.0+.

+The themes should be defined in your manifest for the entire application or on a per-activity basis.
+You may also define the theme in the code of each activity *before* calling `super.onCreate(Bundle)`.
+This must be done for every activity on which you extend from `FragmentActivity` and intend to use the action bar.
+More information on how to specify a theme can be found in the [official Android documentation][3].

 Attributes